List of locations in Pirates of the Caribbean: Davy Jones' Locker

 Davy Jones' Locker is a fictional place first mentioned in Pirates of the Caribbean: The Curse of the Black Pearl and Dead Man's Chest before being featured prominently in At World's End.
-Based on a real superstition of the same name, Davy Jones' Locker is the nautical idiom meaning "the bottom of the sea".
-The Locker is also a realm in the Land of the Dead, similar to purgatory, and the place where Davy Jones was entrusted with the task of ferrying the souls of those who died at sea into the next world by the goddess Calypso.
+Based on a real superstition of the same name, Davy Jones' Locker is the euphemistic nautical idiom meaning "the bottom of the sea".
+The Locker is also a realm in the Land of the Dead, similar to purgatory.

-When Bootstrap Bill Turner was talked of in The Curse of the Black Pearl, Pintel and Ragetti tell Will Turner that Bootstrap Bill was sent to the crushing oblivion of Davy Jones' Locker.
+When "Bootstrap" Bill Turner was talked of in The Curse of the Black Pearl, Pintel and Ragetti tell Will Turner that Bootstrap Bill was sent to the crushing oblivion of Davy Jones' Locker.
 In Dead Man's Chest, after Jack Sparrow is taken to the Locker by the Kraken, Calypso organizes a mission to rescue him from the Locker back to the land of the living.

 In At World's End, Calypso is accompanied by Elizabeth Swann, Will Turner, and Hector Barbossa, among others.
 They reach the Locker by the use of magical charts leading to World's End.
 Sao Feng, one of the nine Pirate Lords, was the previous owner of these charts.
 After the crew reach the Locker, they find Jack and the Black Pearl stranded in the desert.
 Jack, unable to move the ship, has begun to hallucinate.
 The ship is transported to the ocean by many crabs under the control of Calypso.
 While on the ocean, the crew see the ghost of Governor Weatherby Swann, who has been murdered on the orders of Cutler Beckett.
 By deciphering the clues on Sao Feng's charts, Jack discovers the way to escape the Locker.
 At sunset, the crew capsizes the ship; this triggers a green flash and returns the Pearl to the world of the living, effectively reviving Jack.

 The arid plain where the Black Pearl is beached was filmed at the Bonneville Salt Flats in Utah.
 The shore where the Pearl re-enters the ocean was filmed at the Guadalupe-Nipomo Dunes in California.